TheInevitableLuke/DRG-Modding/README.md

 ## The Mods
 ### Cave Leech Clusterfuck
 Do you feel like Cave Leech Clusters need more leeches?
 Do you think leeches are too big, or too slow?
 Do you have a nuisance Scout you're looking to dispose of?
 Look no further - Cave Leech Clusterfuck is the mod for you!
--Makes ~~smaller,~~ faster leeches
+- Makes ~~smaller,~~ faster leeches
--Makes a lot more leeches (but only in missions with the modifier) -Renames Cave Leech Cluster to Cave Leech Clusterfuck in mission selection -Increases hazard bonus
+- Makes a lot more leeches (but only in missions with the modifier)
+- Renames Cave Leech Cluster to Cave Leech Clusterfuck in mission selection
+- Increases hazard bonus
--~~May not behave quite right on all mission types (Refinery has been... odd so far)~~
+- ~~May not behave quite right on all mission types (Refinery has been... odd so far)~~

 - v1.1: Squashed bug where leeches would block each other's line of sight.
 They will no longer overlap, and will **all** try to grab you.
 Many apologies for the inconvenience.
 - v1.2: Improved cave leech tessellation.
 Fewer opportunities to see that pesky "ceiling" that used to appear between our glorious overleeches. **Accept the leech.
 Love the leech.**